Create your own price tags

 - Size: the size of the article.

-- Description: a brief description of each article.
+- Description: a brief description of the article.

 - Image: the path and file name of the article image.

-Let’s now use this data to print our customized price tags.
+Use this data to print the individual price tags.

-First we need to connect the Labeljoy file to this data file.
+First, the Labeljoy file needs to be linked to this file.

-We’ll use the Data connection wizard feature to gather all the information Labeljoy needs to connect to the data source.
+We use the Data Connection Wizard to gather all the information Labeljoy needs to connect to the data source.

-Let’s click on the appropriate toolbox button to start the data wizard:
+Click the appropriate Toolbox button to start the wizard:

-In the first step we’ll be asked to define the type of data source we’ll be using, we’ll select The data is in a file or in the clipboard:
+In the first step you will be asked to define the type of data source you are using.
+The data is in a file or in the clipboard:

-Next we’ll be asked to define the type of Excel file we’ll be using.
-We’ll select the first option as we are working with an Excel 2007 file:
+Next you will be asked for the type of Excel you are using.
+Select the first option as we are working with an Excel 2007 file:

-Now, skip the next 3 steps leaving all the default settings and stop at the Quantity step.
-As we saw earlier, the Excel file contains a column that holds the amount of items we need to print labels for.
-We’ll use that information to tell Labeljoy to generate the correct amount of labels for each article.
+Skip the next 3 steps leaving all the default settings and stop at Quantity.
+As seen earlier, the Excel file contains a column with the number of articles we need to print labels for.
+That information will be used to tell Labeljoy to generate the correct number of labels for each article.

-Now let’s move through the next few steps until we get to the Data review screen.
-Here we can see the data that was loaded from the Excel file before it is actually connected to the labels:
+Now proceed through the next steps until you arrive at the Data review screen.
+Here you can see the data loaded from the Excel file, before actually linking it to the fields:

-We have now successfully connected your data source to your labels.
+The Data source has now successfully been connected to your labels.

-In its place we’ll add a field from the underlying data source: the Name field.
+In its place we will insert a field from the external data source: the Name field.